Pandi (film)

 Pandi is a 2008 Indian Tamil-language masala film written and directed by Rasu Madhuravan.
-It stars Raghava Lawrence and Sneha, while Namitha, Nassar, Saranya Ponvannan, and Sriman play supporting roles.
+It stars Raghava Lawrence and Sneha in the lead roles, while Namitha, Nassar, Saranya Ponvannan, and Sriman play supporting roles.
 The film was released on 23 May 2008.
-It was a hit in B&C centres.
-The film was also later dubbed into Hindi as Ek Dulara in 2011.
+It was an average success.

 Plot

-Pandi (Raghava Lawrence) does menial jobs in Dubai and saves every penny he earns and sends it to his family in Usilampatti.
-A flashback reveals that he was a carefree youth who was often chided by his father Sundarapandi (Nassar).
-His elder brother Rajapandi (Sriman) is the blue-eyed boy of his father.
-However, Pandi's mother Sivagami (Saranya Ponvannan) showers all her love and affection on him.
+Pandi does menial jobs in Dubai and saves every penny he earns and sends it to his family in Usilampatti.
+He reveals his flashback to his friends.

+Pandi was a carefree youth who was often chided by his father Sundarapandi.
+His elder brother Rajapandi is the blue-eyed boy of his father.
+However, Pandi's mother Sivagami showers all her love and affection on him.
 His mother has a dream of building her own house in her land.
 Rajapandi asks Pandi to go to a marriage ceremony.
-While on the train, he met Bhuvana (Sneha), a cop’s daughter in the other village, and after a sequence of events, romance blossoms between them.
+While on the train, he met Bhuvana, a cop’s daughter in the other village, and after a sequence of events, romance blossoms between them.

 One afternoon, Bhuvana gives all the money she has on her person to Pandi and convinces him to take her out to lunch at a restaurant.
 After eating his lunch, he went outside to wash his hands and saw his sister and her boyfriend having a conversation.
 Pandi chases the motorbike on an auto, leaving Bhuvana stuck with the bill and no money, having given it all to Pandi.
 When Pandi eventually catches up with the boyfriend, the boyfriend tells him that they are seriously in love, and he is going to be coming over to their place with his parents to ask for her hand in marriage.
-Everything was going well until a couple days later, Sundarapandi wanted the money to buy the jewelry.
+Everything was going well until a couple days later, Sundarapandi wanted the money to buy the jewellery.
 Pandi's family receives a shock as Sivagami cannot find the money that they have saved up to pay for the wedding.
 Since Pandi is already a known troublemaker and has been to jail already, Sundarapandi blames Pandi and kicks him out of the house.
 This happens in front of Bhuvana, who has come to see where he has been the last few days and why he ran away at the restaurant.
 This incident with Sundarapandi accusing Pandi of taking the money has convinced her that he took her money the other day and ran and also just using her.
 In the end, it turns out that Rajapandi has run away from the house with his lover and with the money.